 MP for Birmingham Hall Green and Moseley

-Tahir Ali is the Labour and Co-operative MP for Birmingham Hall Green and Moseley, first elected in 2019.
-He has served on several parliamentary committees, notably the Justice Committee (2023–2024) and the European Scrutiny Committee (since 2020), with previous roles on the HS2 Bill Select Committee and the Child Support Collection (Domestic Abuse) Bill committee.
+Tahir Ali is a Labour (Co-op) MP for Birmingham Hall Green and Moseley, first elected in December 2019.
+He has served on several Commons committees, including the Justice Committee (2023–2024) and the European Scrutiny Committee (since 2020), reflecting ongoing involvement in parliamentary scrutiny and policy work.

 Generated 21 February 2026